-No parking is provided on the airfield or ramp unless a project has a demarcated and enclosed construction site.
-Several parking stalls are located around the facility marked tenant/contractor that have a maximum 2-hour time limit.
+No parking is guaranteed on the airfield or ramp unless a project has a demarcated and enclosed construction site.
+On a first come first served basis several parking stalls are located around the facility marked tenant/contractor that have a maximum 2hour time limit.
+Airfield project contractors are required to park within their construction site, and not utilize any other airfield or ramp parking.
 Violators are penalized and run the risk of losing Security Identification Display Area (SIDA) badge privileges.

-H. Demolition and Construction
+I. Demolition and Construction